-How is it that some of us can work so hard to build responsible and respectful children and actually have the opposite unfold?
+How is it that some of us can work so hard to build responsible and respectful children and have the opposite unfold?
 We model healthy and responsible behavior.
 We get up every morning, take care of the business of running a home and a family.
 And yet, our children show few signs of “getting it”.

 By this, I mean that they just don’t seem to accept responsibility for their mistakes.
 They seem unable to take responsibility for “their stuff” and they show no signs of wanting the responsibility that comes with the freedom of adolescence.

 Good Parent Examples Are Not Enough.

 When it comes to building responsible habits in our children, there is one truth that you must come to accept.
 It’s not enough just to be a good role model.
 Most of us do a good job showing our children how to be responsible.
 This is not the problem.
-The problem occurs because many of us actually take too much responsibility.
+The problem occurs because many of us take too much responsibility.

 How Can We Take Too Much Responsibility?

-The a growing tendency for parents to take more and more responsibility for their children.
+The growing tendency for parents to take more and more responsibility for their children.
 We sprint home to locate their missing homework or soccer shoes and arrive late to work so that they don’t feel any loss.
 We stay up late losing sleep and peace of mind while working on that school project with them.
 Knowing that they spent hours playing and ignored the project.
 We let them keep their room a mess until we clean it up rather than teaching them to take responsibility for their environment.
 We will cart them to three different events on Saturday so that they have fun and activity while never asking them to help out around the house.
-Yet, we end up with no time to really enjoy our weekend because we are constantly going here and there.
+Yet, we end up with no time to enjoy our weekend because we are constantly going here and there.

 In the extreme, we will take responsibility for helping our son or daughter get through their homework even when they take virtually no responsibility to get it done.
 Each of these situations suggests a nightmare in the making.